vimlet/eon/eon-docs/md/tutorial/[2]Introduction.md

 - **eon**: eon version to be downloaded and installed.

-- **ignore**: The directories to be ignored when updating the eon version.
+- **ignore**: the directories to be ignored when updating the eon version.

 This means that you are able to keep your eon custom components while eon core and the base ui components are updated (only if your eon custom components have been created inside de eon framework directory).